How to Choose the Right Instant Camping Tents

 - Measures 8 x 7 feet with 4 foot 11 inch center height

 Coleman is a trusted name that has been around for a very long time.
 Many of their products are made in the U.S., but unfortunately, this three-season tent is not one of them.
 Despite that, this is a really good quality tent.

 If you’re going to be in a windy area, the Coleman Cabin Tent is a smart choice.
 It’s one of the sturdiest on the market.
 As far as quick set up tents go, this isn’t the fastest to set up, but it doesn’t take a long time by any means.
 It has easy, preattached telescopic poles that you extend and click into place.
 Getting it out of the packaging is what will take the longest.

 This tent comes in a 4-person, 6-person, or 8-person size, and each one allows you the maximum use of floor space.
 The 4-person tent is not quite five feet tall so you can’t stand in it, but the 6- and 8-person tent is a little over six feet tall.

-Bottom Line: Coleman is a name you can trust.
+- Not a lot of storage–it only has two small storage pockets on either side.Bottom-Line: Coleman is a name you can trust.
 You are sure to get a great tent when you purchase a Coleman.

 This Ozark Trail tent is very similar to the Coleman 6 Person Cabin Tent in size and functionality.
 The most significant difference is that the Ozark is a dark rest tent.
 It also happens to have more room being that the floor space is 10′ x 9′.